U.S. to make streaming services pay more for music

 The National Music Publishers Association said the ruling, which has not yet been made public, will require streaming companies to give 15.1 percent of their revenue to songwriters and music publishers.
 The previous rate was 10.5 percent.

-The board, which consists of three judges, held a trial last year in which the trade group squared off against Spotify, Apple, Alphabet Inc, Pandora Media Inc and Amazon.com Inc, which had opposed NMPA’s proposed rate increase.
+The board, which consists of three judges, held a trial last year in which the trade group squared off against Spotify, Apple, Alphabet Inc (GOOGL.O), Pandora Media Inc (P.N) and Amazon.com Inc (AMZN.O), which had opposed NMPA’s proposed rate increase.

 “This is the best mechanical rate scenario for songwriters in U.S. history which is critically important as interactive streaming continues to dominate the market,” said NMPA chief executive David Isrealite in a statement.